Hatemhusnieh/401-data-structures-and-algorithms/Stack-and-Queue/stack-queue-pseudo.md

 # Challenge Summary
-create a PseudoQueue class the is built from two stack instances, and mimic the functionality of Queue stack in two methods.
+create a PseudoQueue class built from two stack instances, and mimic the functionality of Queue stack in two methods.
 Enqueue and Dequeue.
 ## Whiteboard Process
 ![uml](../res/pseudo-queue.jpg)